Top 40+ AWS EC2 Interview Questions And Answers | Updated 2025

 • Amazon EBS-optimized instances provide dedicated bandwidth to Amazon EBS volumes, ensuring that neither the Instance’s other traffic nor the network traffic of some other cases impacts the communication between the Instance and its attached EBS volumes.

-• This optimization helps in achieving consistent performance for your I/O-intensive applications.
-When you launch an EBS-optimized instance, AWS provides a dedicated connection between the Instance and its EBS volumes, allowing for higher throughput and lower latency in EBS I/O operations.
+• This optimization helps in achieving consistent performance for I/O-intensive applications.
+When launch an EBS-optimized instance, AWS provides a dedicated connection between the Instance and its EBS volumes, allowing for higher throughput and lower latency in EBS I/O operations.

 • This feature is particularly beneficial for applications requiring sustained I/O performance, such as databases or transaction-heavy applications, ensuring they perform efficiently and predictably.